rocatj12/MacUninstaller/README.md

 > Notes:
-> - Everything that is removed is only put into Trash Can, not completely removed, in case something goes wrong and needs to be put back
+> - Everything that is removed is completely removed, there is no recovering from the trash can. *Later versions may work around this*
+> - Errors are not thrown to the error log if a file or directory to be deleted does not exist but is noted during output of program
+> - This program was intended for a single user system.
+If there is more than 1 user on the system, it is recommended to run the program logged into each account due to the leftover files being stored in a user's home directory. *Later versions may work around this*
 > - View [CHANGELOG.md](CHANGELOG.md) to see known issues and additional information

 <br>